 Whether the case is criminal or civil in nature, and regardless of who you’re representing, Dr. Chundru needs to understand what is being alleged.
 Understanding the context of the complaint helps forensic expert witnesses prepare for trial and provide easy-to-understand answers to the questions you are going to ask and the questions you suspect the opposing attorney will raise.

 Working with a Forensic Expert Witness

 To sum it up, the most important thing you can establish when working with an expert witness like Dr. Chundru is an open line of communication.
 By making sure he’s updated on your trial’s schedule, all allegations, your defense (if applicable), and the medical records, he’s able to provide his professional opinion and translate that into testimony that is easy for anyone to understand.

-To learn more about Dr. Chundru and how he relies on his 19 years of experience investigating deaths and serious injuries to help legal teams at trial, contact his practice at (305) 283-3371.
+Contact his practice to learn more about Dr. Chundru and how he relies on his 20 years of experience investigating deaths and serious injuries to help legal teams at trial.